 Amazon is America’s most trusted shopping site.
 That trust means you’ll get more buyers there than just about anywhere else—but it also means customers have high expectations.

 If you perform your own fulfillment, then you have a lot of customer service to deal with.
 Every request falls on you.
 And even FBA sellers have to handle questions about the product.

 Customers expect fast replies in either case.
-In fact, over 40% of the population expects to get a reply within six hours.
+In fact, more than a third of the population expects a reply within an hour.
 You have to get back to your buyers ASAP if you don’t want them to consider this a bad customer service experience and leave you with negative feedback.